-The search committee chair is responsible for maintaining application files and organizing their review by committee members.
-The Committee on Appointments representative to the search committee can provide advice about organizing the process of review.
+The search committee chair is responsible for maintaining application files, organizing their review by committee members, and any correspondence with candidates.
+The CA representative to the search committee can provide advice about organizing the process of review.

-Applications should be acknowledged using an Interfolio auto response communication to the candidate.
+Search chairs should also ensure that application submissions are acknowledged using an Interfolio auto-response communication to the candidate.